New Sweden: History

-Willem Kieft objected to the Swedes landing, but Minuit ignored him since he knew that the Dutch were militarily weak at the moment.
-Minuit completed Fort Christina in 1638, then sailed for Stockholm to bring the second group of settlers.
-He made a detour to the Caribbean to pick up a shipment of tobacco to sell in Europe in order to make the voyage profitable.
-However, he died on this voyage during a hurricane at St. Christopher in the Caribbean.
+The Director of New Netherland, Willem Kieft, objected to the Swedish presence, but Minuit ignored him since he knew that the Dutch were militarily weak at the moment.
+Minuit completed Fort Christina, then sailed for Stockholm to bring a second group of settlers.
+He made a detour to the Caribbean to pick up a shipment of tobacco to sell in Europe in order to make the voyage profitable; however, he died on this voyage during a hurricane at St. Christopher in the Caribbean.
 The official duties of the governor of New Sweden were carried out by Captain Måns Nilsson Kling, until a new governor was selected and arrived from Sweden two years later.

-The company expanded along the river from Fort Christina under the leadership of Johan Björnsson Printz, governor from 1643 to 1653.
-They established Fort Nya Elfsborg on the east bank of the Delaware near Salem, New Jersey, and Fort Nya Gothenborg on Tinicum Island to the immediate southwest of Philadelphia.
-Printz also built his manor house, The Printzhof, at Fort Nya Gothenborg, and the Swedish colony prospered for a time.
-In 1644, New Sweden supported the Susquehannocks in their war against Maryland colonists.
-In May 1654, soldiers from New Sweden led by Governor Johan Risingh captured Fort Casimir and renamed it Fort Trinity (Trefaldigheten in Swedish).
+The colony expanded along the river under the leadership of Johan Björnsson Printz, governor from 1643 to 1653.
+They established Fort Nya Elfsborg on the east bank of the Delaware near what is now Salem, New Jersey, and Fort Nya Gothenborg on Tinicum Island.
+Printz built his manor house, The Printzhof, at Fort Nya Gothenborg, and the Swedish colony prospered for a time.
+New Sweden established a strong trading relationship with the Susquehannock and supported them in their war against Maryland colonists.

-Sweden opened the Second Northern War in the Baltic by attacking the Polish–Lithuanian Commonwealth, and the Dutch sent an armed squadron of ships under Director-General Peter Stuyvesant to seize New Sweden.
-In the summer of 1655, the Dutch marched an army to the Delaware River, easily capturing Fort Trinity and Fort Christina.
-The Swedish settlement was formally incorporated into Dutch New Netherland on September 15, 1655, although the Swedish and Finnish settlers were allowed local autonomy.
-They retained their own militia, religion, court, and lands.
-This lasted until the English conquest of New Netherland, launched on June 24, 1664.
-The Duke of York sold New Jersey to John Berkeley and George Carteret to become a proprietary colony, separate from the projected colony of New York.
-The invasion began on August 29, 1664, with the capture of New Amsterdam and ended with the capture of Fort Casimir (New Castle, Delaware) in October.
-This took place at the beginning of the Second Anglo-Dutch War.